Nicklas-Holmqvist/weatherlog/README.md

 Master thesis in frontend developer course, collaboration with [Oliver Nygren](https://github.com/olivernygren)

 ## What is Weatherlog
 Weatherlog is a webapplication that you can create your own weatherdiary.
+But right now it is only in swedish.
 Like a usual diary you have days you can browse trough, the same is it here.
 You have a monthly view where you can browse the months with a diagramview with data from temperature and precipitation and a standard listview.

 ## Who is it for